jrnold/r4ds-exercise-solutions/docs/tidy.md

 #> 6 China       2000  213766
 ```

+### Exercise 3 {.exercise}

-3. Why does spreading this tibble fail?
+> Why does spreading this tibble fail?
 How could you add a new column to fix the problem?

 ```r